Deciding to buy a business involves a lot of research, commitment, and risk.

 If a business owner is telling you that their business has no problems, you can probably guarantee two things: either they are being dishonest, or they are too far removed from the business as an owner.

-It may sound biased, but we truly believe that the best way to sell a business is to use a qualified intermediary.
-A good business broker or M&A advisor acts as a guiding light in a sale as they help sellers value their businesses, work with buyers, and offer advice throughout.
+It may sound biased, but we truly believe that the best way to sell a business is to use a qualified business broker or M&A advisor.
+These professionals act as a guiding light during a sale as they help sellers value their businesses, work with buyers, and offer advice throughout.

-Someone who is trying to sell their business without representation can have unrealistic expectations regarding their business’s value and the transaction timeline, among other important factors that are best handled by a professional.
+Someone who is trying to sell their business without representation can have unrealistic expectations regarding their business’s value and the transaction timeline.

 You don’t want competition from the previous owner to infringe on your success a few years after buying a business, so be leery of sellers who have previously sold a business in the same industry as the one you’re buying.